 MOROCCO – Marrakech Tours

-Morocco has been a jet-set favorite for decades now since luminaries like Winston Churchill and Charlie Chaplin roamed the halls of La Mamounia.
+Morocco has been a jet-set favourite for decades, since luminaries like Winston Churchill and Charlie Chaplin roamed the halls of La Mamounia.
 These days, you’re likely to see Usher and David and Victoria Beckham roaming the country’s souks.
 Luckily, there are plenty of great reasons other than celebrity stalking to put Morocco on your map.

-On the Atlantic Coast, meanwhile, the whitewashed town of Essaouira has some of Morocco’s sleepiest souks for souvenir shopping, elegant riads tucked away down hidden lanes, and impressive Portuguese ramparts.
-For a taste of the mountains and life along the old caravan trails, stop in the famous blue town of Chefchaouen, or consider a sojourn in the holy village of Moulay Idriss in the foothills of the Atlas Mountains, which only opened to non-Muslim visitors in the past few years.
+On the Atlantic Coast, meanwhile, the whitewashed town of Essaouira has some of Morocco’s sleepiest souks for souvenir shopping, elegant Riads tucked away down hidden lanes, and impressive Portuguese ramparts.
+For a taste of the mountains and life along the old caravan trails, stop in the famous blue town of Chefchaouen.
+You may also consider a sojourn in the holy village of Moulay Idriss in the foothills of the Atlas Mountains, which only opened to non-Muslim visitors in the past few years.

 - Discover the best of Morocco on a 4-day tour from Marrakech to Fez